2016 Republican Party presidential primaries: February 2016: early primaries

 In the New Hampshire primary, Trump scored a decisive victory over the rest of the field, winning the primary with 35% of the vote.
 Kasich, who had held over 100 town halls in the state, finished second in a surprise to many in the media.
-Cruz coming in third in the contest was also a shock to many, while Rubio slipped to fifth, behind Trump, Kasich, Cruz and Bush, whose campaign appeared to be revitalized following several months of apparent stagnation.
+Cruz coming in third was a shock to many, while Rubio slipped to fifth, behind Trump, Kasich, Cruz and Bush, whose campaign appeared to be revitalized following several months of apparent stagnation.
 After coming in seventh place in both Iowa and New Hampshire, Fiorina suspended her campaign on February 10, 2016.
 Later that same day, Christie, whose campaign was staked almost entirely on getting a strong showing in New Hampshire, suspended his campaign after coming in sixth in New Hampshire, failing to reach the minimum 10% vote threshold required to be allocated delegates from the state and qualifying for the next debate on CBS.
 Later that week, Jim Gilmore, who had failed to gain traction, win delegates or be invited to most of the debates, suspended his campaign, narrowing the field to six.

 The third contest was in South Carolina.
 Prior to the primary, Rubio picked up the key endorsement of Governor Nikki Haley, a feat seen as renewing his momentum after a disappointing finish in New Hampshire.
 Exit polling showed that 46% of voters had decided the week before the primary, and that the majority of these votes went to Rubio.
 When the votes were counted, Trump again won by double digits, garnering 33% of the vote, ahead of Rubio with 22%, who edged out Cruz for second-place by 0.2%.
 Since Trump carried the vote both statewide and in each congressional district, his result netted him all 50 delegates available in the state.
 Following disappointing finishes in the first three contests despite outspending his competitors, Bush suspended his campaign on February 20.